Guide to Selling a House by Auction

 4. Risk of not selling?

 Auction is one of the most reliable methods of sale available.
-Approximately 80%+ of properties successfully sell by auction.
+Approximately 80%+ of properties that are entered into auction will go on to successfully sell.
 But still, we’re frequently asked what happens if my property doesn’t sell at auction?
 It’s one of the the top 5 questions asked by home sellers.

 Traditional auction